This EMFIT Review looks specifically at the QS EMFIT version for overnight sleep tracking.

 And that is where EMFIT QS does quite well.

-The high level information is displayed in a dashboard of key areas of your sleep whre you can see recent trends, visual exceptions/deviations and some interpretation provided by the dashboard.
+The high-level information is displayed in a dashboard of key areas of your sleep where you can see recent trends, visual exceptions/deviations and some interpretation provided by the dashboard.
 As shown here it seems comprehensive:

 INTERPRETATION NOTE: I always go to bed after midnight.
 So Tuesday’s sleep might be from 00:30 to 08:00 on Tuesday. ie Tuesday = Tuesday A.M. sleep

 It is a little complex to begin with but most of us can easily spot where one particular night seems to be out of line with the trend of other nights.
 You can see that on the above dashboard.
-I had a HM race on Sunday.
+I had a Half Marathon race on Sunday.
 Sunday’s sleep (before the race) was short due to getting up early and Monday’s sleep (after the race) should be characterised by recovery.
 Friday and Saturday’s sleep should be characterised by tapering adaptations.

-Perhaps you might also glean an insight into how many days after a race it really does take YOU to recover back to normal?
+Perhaps you might also glean insight into how many days after a race it really does take YOU to recover back to normal?

 HRV RMSSD Data

 EMFIT gives the ability to drill down into the detail behind the dashboard summaries.
 As shown above and then the nightly detail below.

 So looking at the image above we see a post-race drop to a low RMSSD of 34 from a pre-race high of 38 (high is good).

 We can drill down first into Saturday’s taper-sleep as shown below with the RMSSD detail:

-This graph is me after a day off training and having a lie in ahead of another day off training before a race.
+This graph is me after a day off from training and having a lie in ahead of another day off from training leading up to a race.

 As graphs go, that’s pretty awesome.
 It shows a clear upwards trend in “readiness to train” and it also shows my HRrest, at times, getting down to more sensible sub-50bpm levels.